 Lê Nguyên Hoang

 Hi!
 My name is Lê.
 I graduated from the École Polytechnique ParisTech with an Engineering degree, and from the École Polytechnique de Montréal with a PhD in applied mathematics, where I was in the GERAD.
-I was recently a post-doctoral associate at the Massachusetts Institute of Technology, where I was affiliated with the Laboratory for Information Decision System (LIDS) and the Online and Data-Driven Group (ODDG).
-My research covers Bayesian game theory, mechanism design, fairness defining, social choice theory and online optimization.
-My complete resume is available online.
+In 2015, I was recently a post-doctoral associate at the Massachusetts Institute of Technology.
+I now work as a scientist and science communicator at the École Polytechnique Fédérale of Lausanne (EPFL), in the Information and Communication School.
+I manage the YouTube channels Wandida (mini-MOOCs), ZettaBytes (interviews of researchers) and Robustly Beneficial (podcast on AI Safety).

-Since 2012, I have been writing articles and making videos of math and science popularization on the Science4All.org website and the Science4All YouTube channel.
-I have won the 1st prize of the Votre Soutenance en 180 Secondes competition, written on White Group Maths and been interviewed by MIT Glimpse.
+Since 2012, I have been writing articles and making videos of math and science popularization on the Science4All.org website, the English Science4All YouTube channel and the more popular French Science4All channel.
+I have won the 1st prize of the Votre Soutenance en 180 Secondes competition and been interviewed by MIT Glimpse.
 In 2014, I produced a video documentary on La Magie des Mathématiques des Classes Préparatoires aux Grandes Écoles.
-Recently, I joined the French popularization entities Vidéosciences and Kidiscience.

 I can be contacted by email at firstname.lastname@example.org.